DioCar84/battleships/README.md

   - The `display_result` function was returning feedback for a guess that the player had not entered.
 I fixed this by accessing the correct data structure, as I was originally accessing the ship position array instead of the guesses made array.

+  - The `check_answer` function was creating an infinite guessing loop if the player had already entered the chosen coordinates.
+I fixed this by adding a return `True` or return `False` condition to stop looping if the new coordinates have not been previously guessed.

 #### Remaining Bugs

+  - No bugs remaining

 #### Validator Testing

+  - PEP8
+    - No errors were returned from PEP8online.com

 ## Deployment